-The FISSSA module (developed by the RING Team in collaboration with IECL lab) provides functionalities to load, manipulate and save fault network models in two dimensions.
-In this work, we sample more or less realistic fault networks to assess the uncertainty when interpreting two dimensional seismic datasets.
-Fault description is formulated in terms of an explicit mathematical a priori model thanks to the marked point process theory.
-This model is conditioned to data (the fault likelihood attribute) thanks to a Gibbs probability distribution.
+The FISSSA module (developed by the RING Team in collaboration with IECL lab) provides functionalities to interpret fault networks stochastically from two dimensional seismic images.
+Fault description is formulated in terms of an explicit mathematical a priori model thanks to a marked point process model managing interactions between fault segments.
+This model is conditioned to data through a fault likelihood attribute thanks to a Gibbs probability distribution.

 Contacts